department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-ux-writing.md

 name: UX writing
 about: Use this template for writing work on text that CMS users will see, as part of the development, design, or communications.
 title: "UX Writing for <insert issue name>"
-labels: 'UX writing,' 'Design'
+labels: UX writing
-assignees: `rachel-kauff`
+assignees: rachel-kauff

 ---